KrossKinetic/KrossKinetic.github.io/README.md

 # KrossKinetic.github.io
 This is a repository for my static resume website.
-Currently being redesigned from the groundup.